 Looking at a slot’s pay table will make you more aware and a more knowledgeable player overall.

 Select and savor our incredible slots listed below.

 Click here to explore all of our free slots.

 This is an informational guide or table that shows players what winning combinations payout on a particular game.
 You’ll learn what the most valuable symbols are, what symbols can trigger certain bonus games, and much more.

 What does a pay table look like and where is it found?

 In some games, players will find an actual table with columns and rows.
 These show combinations and payouts from the highest at the top to the lowest at the bottom.
-The prizes also increase from left to right as each column represents a number of credits per line.
+The prizes also increase from left to right as each column represents several credits per line.
 Many video and online slots also feature on-screen pay tables that may be multiple pages that players can scroll down to see winning combinations as well as other information about the slot.

 Do all slots have a pay table?

-Yes, the pay table is usually physically located on the game itself or on screen for a video or online slot.
+Yes, the pay table is usually physically located on the game itself or screen for a video or online slot.
 When online, look for the menu or information button to access this information.